snkty8/firebase-gtk-web-checkpoint1-c4ptke/README.md

 ### What we've covered
 - Firebase Authentication
+- FirebaseUI
+- Cloud Firestore
+- Firebase Security Rules

 Email Sign-in was enabled for Firebase Authentication

 Since the web app uses [Cloud Firestore](https://firebase.google.com/docs/firestore/) to save chat messages and recieve new chat messages.
 Cloud Firestore was also enabled in test mode.

-- FirebaseUI
-- Cloud Firestore
-- Firebase Security Rules
+Cloud Firestore is a NoSQL database, and data stored in the database is split into collections, documents, fields, and subcollections.
+Each message is stored in the chat as a document in a top-level collection called guestbook.